October 26-28, 2024: Canadian Coast-to-Coast-to-Coast Weather Forecast - NetNewsLedger

 Dawson City, Yukon

-October 26: Dawson City is experiencing light snow with a current temperature of -5°C and light north winds.
-Barometric pressure is 1010 hPa.
+October 26: Dawson City is seeing light snow with a current temperature of -5°C. Winds are light from the north, and the barometric pressure is 1011 hPa.
 Sunrise is at 9:20 AM, and sunset is at 6:17 PM.

-October 27-28: Snow will continue into Saturday but will taper off by Sunday, with highs around -3°C.
+October 27-28: Snow will continue on Saturday, but Sunday will be clear with temperatures around -3°C.

-Wardrobe Suggestion: Winter clothing, including a parka and boots, is essential for the snowy conditions.
+Wardrobe Suggestion: Winter clothing, including a parka and insulated boots, is essential for the cold.

-Weather Trivia: Dawson City’s earliest recorded snowfall was in October 1905, often marking an early start to winter.
+Weather Trivia: Dawson City often sees its first snow by mid-October, with temperatures staying below freezing until spring.

 Yellowknife, Northwest Territories

-October 26: Snow continues to fall in Yellowknife, with temperatures around -7°C and light northeast winds.
-Barometric pressure is 1008 hPa.
+October 26: Snow is falling in Yellowknife, with a temperature of -7°C and light northeast winds.
+Barometric pressure is 1009 hPa.
 Sunrise is at 9:05 AM, and sunset is at 6:04 PM.

-October 27-28: Snow will persist through Saturday, with clearer skies expected by Sunday.
-Highs will be around -5°C.
+October 27-28: Snow will persist through Saturday, but Sunday will be clearer with highs of -5°C.

-Wardrobe Suggestion: Heavy winter clothing, including gloves and a thick coat, is essential.
+Wardrobe Suggestion: A heavy coat, gloves, and scarf are essential for the cold, snowy weather.

-Weather Trivia: October in Yellowknife often marks the start of winter, with snow frequently covering the ground until spring.
+Weather Trivia: Yellowknife’s October temperatures often fall below freezing, with the city seeing its first heavy snow by mid-month.

 Alert, Nunavut

-October 26: Canada’s northernmost settlement, Alert, is facing extreme cold with temperatures at -18°C. Winds are from the northeast at 35 km/h, creating a wind chill of -30°C. Barometric pressure is 1005 hPa.
+October 26: In Canada’s northernmost settlement, Alert is experiencing extreme cold with temperatures at -18°C. Winds from the northeast at 30 km/h make it feel like -30°C. Barometric pressure is 1005 hPa.
 Sunrise is at 10:12 AM, and sunset is at 3:16 PM.

-October 27-28: The cold will persist through the weekend with occasional snow flurries.
+October 27-28: Cold conditions continue, with lows around -20°C and occasional snow showers.

-Wardrobe Suggestion: Arctic-grade winter wear, including thermal layers and heavy boots, is necessary.
+Wardrobe Suggestion: Arctic-level winter clothing, including a parka, thermal layers, and insulated gloves, is essential.

-Weather Trivia: Alert holds the record for Canada’s coldest October temperature, reaching -35°C in 1957.